 Being a huge fan of pastel green and white, Louise selected this gentle colour scheme for her shabby chic kitchen-diner.
 See the full makeover here.

 Vintage accessories are intrinsic to the shabby chic aesthetic.
-Whether it's a second-hand find or a vintage-style piece bought new, shabby chic is all about celebrating nature and romanticism.
+Whether it's a second-hand find or a retro-look piece bought new, shabby chic is all about the romance of traditional, well-loved pieces.
+If you're new to this style, check out our guide to antique decor.

 Dainty plates, pretty coloured glasses, antique vases and gilded mirrors are all perfect choices.
 Think of a charming French cottage or a pared-back Georgian house, with some quirky homewares and floral patterns thrown in.